Cricket-Test Series Australia v Pakistan line-ups

-Dec 25 (Gracenote) - Line-ups for the second Test between Australia and Pakistan on Monday in Melbourne, Australia Pakistan won toss and decided to bat Australia: David Warner, Matt Renshaw, Usman Khawaja, Steven Smith (capt), Peter Handscomb, Nic Maddinson, Matthew Wade, Mitchell Starc, Josh Hazlewood, Nathan Lyon, Jackson Bird Pakistan: Sami Aslam, Azhar Ali, Babar Azam, Younis Khan, Misbah-ul-Haq (capt), Asad Shafiq, Sarfraz Ahmed, Wahab Riaz, Mohammad Amir, Yasir Shah, Sohail Khan Referees: Ian Gould (Umpire), Sundaram Ravi (Umpire), Richard Illingworth (TV umpire), Ranjan Madugalle (Match referee)
+Dec 15 (Gracenote) - Line-ups for the first Test between Australia and Pakistan on Thursday in Brisbane, Australia Australia won toss and decided to bat Australia: David Warner, Matt Renshaw, Usman Khawaja, Steven Smith (capt), Peter Handscomb, Nic Maddinson, Matthew Wade, Mitchell Starc, Josh Hazlewood, Nathan Lyon, Jackson Bird Pakistan: Azhar Ali, Sami Aslam, Babar Azam, Younis Khan, Misbah-ul-Haq (capt), Asad Shafiq, Sarfraz Ahmed, Yasir Shah, Wahab Riaz, Mohammad Amir, Rahat Ali Referees: Ian Gould (Umpire), Richard Illingworth (Umpire), Sundaram Ravi (TV umpire), Ranjan Madugalle (Match referee)

 SYDNEY, Jan 23 Australia opening batsman David Warner won the Allan Border Medal on Monday for the second year in row, becoming only the fourth player to achieve that feat.